AREAS OF LAW & PORTFOLIO

 In most cases, such proceedings end in a settlement and an amicable termination of the employment relationship through the payment of a lavish severance package.

 Especially in this case, the employee should not do this on his own, because without the representation of an attorney for labor law, he risks losing the proceedings due to many legal pitfalls.
 Many employees have already lost due to avoidable formal errors.

 It must be remembered that the employer is also usually represented by a lawyer in court.
-The employee sIn this case, it is better to hire a lawyer who will examine his case in detail, advise him on his next actions and also represent him in the labor court in a goal-oriented manner.
+In this case, it is better for the employee to hire a lawyer who will examine his case in detail, advise him on his next actions and represent him effectively before the labor court.

 The fast-moving legal field of IT law and data protection law is also characterized by knowledge of the relevant case law.
 Especially with regard to the pitfalls that arise from negligent ignorance in this area lead to a high risk for software developers, consumers, startups and founders.

 IT law is also characterized by a good knowledge of European case law in this area of law.
 Numerous proceedings land on the desk of ECJ judges due to a wide variety of harmonization regulations in this area of law.